kennovo/esec-descriptors-prepare/README.md

 Within the .mol2 file, adjust "*****" on line 2 to a name that refers to your molecule, but ensure it is no more than 4 characters long.

 ## Create a CGenFF .str file
 ...either with the CGenFF web app or a local CGenFF binary.
-Both are avaialle at [cgenff.com](https://cgenff.com) and free-of-charge for academic use.
+Both are available at [cgenff.com](https://cgenff.com) and free-of-charge for academic use.

 ## Generate files from the .mol2 and .str files